sjbennett123/polarlarp/content/background/bloody_fist.md

 Attention vile disruptors of Stonewood,

-I Val’kaz the Ruthless, 3rd Blade General of the Bloody Fist, Ahrouns Terror, drinker of fear, smasher of dreams do issue the following warning for your transgressions against the Bloody Fist:
+I Val’kaz the Ruthless, 3rd Blade General of the Bloody Fist, Ahroun's Terror, drinker of fear, smasher of dreams do issue the following warning for your transgressions against the Bloody Fist:

 Stonewood shall be surrendered unto the Bloody Fist upon winters end in 3 months.
 We do not wish to deploy our full tactics and military to remove the invaders to our rightfully claimed land but we shall if you force our hand.
 Those who wish to be spared our fury may take this brief time to prepare for our arrival and greet us with open arms as we provided safety and protection for the last season before this incident.
 Those who wish to still remain loyal to the Bloody Fist may do so by swearing it before your mayor Little Bristle.
 He shall keep tabs on who wishes to live within our good graces and who who wishes to bite the Fist that feeds.